chainHero/heroes-service/README.md

 The full file is available here: [`Makefile`](Makefile)

-Now with the task `all`, there will be a cleanup of the environment, then the compilation phase, then the network start and finally runs the app.
+Now with the task `all`, the whole environment will be clean up, then our go program will be compiled, then the network will be deployed and finally the app will be up and running.

 To use it, go in the root of the project and use the `make` command: